natashaval/PythonTrello/Webhook/readme.md

 7. Create [new webhook](https://developers.trello.com/reference/#webhooks-2), fill callback URL with `http://___.ngrok.io/newfolder/newfile.php`
 8. Save the result (in need for saving the ID)
 9. To [delete webhook](https://developers.trello.com/reference/#webhooksid-1), fill the Webhook ID

+10. For every webhook happened, counter will be updated in `counter.txt`
+11. Move folder `script` file `MONGO_BoardTalentPool.py` into newfolder
+12. If counter == 49, run Python script to get Cards, customFields, card_customFieldsItems, Labels, Lists, and Actions into MongoDB.